Infineon/mtb-example-btsdk-audio-watch/README.md

 - Disconnect all devices if any are connected.
 - Select Pairable if it is not checked.
 - Click the "Start Adverts" button in the GATT tab.
-- Set MAX_PHONE_CONNECTIONS for support more than one iPhone.
+- Set MAX_PHONE_CONNECTIONS for support of more than one iPhone.
 - From an iPhone app such as 'LightBlue', find and connect to the 'Watch' app.
 - Allow pairing with the iPhone.
 - AMS:
   - Play media on each iPhone.
-Play,Pause,Prev,Next,Vol Up,Vol Down notification message will be displayed on the UI.
+Play, Pause, Prev, Next, Vol Up, Vol Down notification messages will be displayed on the UI.
-  - Use buttons like Play,Pause,Prev,Next,Vol Up,Vol Down in the ClientControl AVRC CT tab to control the music.
+  - Use buttons like Play, Pause, Prev, Next, Vol Up, and Vol Down in the ClientControl AVRC CT tab to control the music.
   - Note that music will continue to play on iPhone.
 - ANCS:
-  - Incoming calls and messages to the each iPhone notification message will be displayed on the UI.
+  - Incoming calls and messages to each iPhone notification message will be displayed on the UI.
   - Make an incoming call to each iPhone.
 See a call notification displayed on the UI to accept or reject the call.
 Similarly, missed call notifications are seen.
   - Send an SMS message to each iPhone to see a message notification.

 LE Client:

 - The Watch app can demonstrate LE Client functionality as shown below.
 - Make sure there is a Bluetooth&#174; device with GATT services that is advertising.
-For example use an app such as 'LightBlue' on your phone and create a 'Virtual Peripheral' such as 'Blood Pressure'.
+For example, use an app such as 'LightBlue' on your phone and create a 'Virtual Peripheral' such as 'Blood Pressure'.
 - To find GATT devices:
   - Click on the "Start" button for the "LE Discovery" combo box.
   - Click on the "Stop" button to end discovery.
 - To connect an LE device:
-  - Choose a device from the "LE Discovery" drop down combo box and click the "Connect" button.
+  - Choose a device from the "LE Discovery" drop-down combo box and click the "Connect" button.
 - To discover services: Click on the "Discover Services" button
 - To discover characteristics: Enter the handles in the edit box and click on "Discover Characteristics"
 - To discover descriptors: Enter the handles in the edit box and click on "Discover Descriptors"
 - Enter the Handle and Hex Value to write to the remote device using buttons:
-  - "Write" : Write a hex value to the remote handle
+  - "Write": Write a hex value to the remote handle
-  - "Write no rsp" : Write a hex value without a response to the remote handle
+  - "Write no rsp": Write a hex value without a response to the remote handle
-  - "Value Notify" : Write a notification value to the remote handle
+  - "Value Notify": Write a notification value to the remote handle
-  - "Value Indicate" : Write an indication value to the remote handle
+  - "Value Indicate": Write an indication value to the remote handle

 Personal Access Network

-- We only implement PANU and PANNAP function for watch project on CYW943012BTEVK.
+- The PANU and PANNAP functions for the watch application are available only on the CYW920721M2EVK-01 board.
-- Because 43012C0 memory is not enough, so modify makefile to disable some feature:
+- Modify makefile to disable some features that are not related to PAN.
+This will reduce memory requirement of this application.
   - "LE\_INCLUDED=0"
   - "ANCS\_INCLUDED=0"
   - "AMS\_INCLUDED=0"
-- Modify makefile to open PANU function:
+- Modify makefile as below to enable the PANU function:
   - "PANU\_SUPPORT=1"
   - "PANNAP\_SUPPORT=0"
-- After compile and download image to 43012C0 board, open ClientControl.exe.
+- After compiling and downloading the image to the CYW920721M2EVK-01 board, open ClientControl.exe.
-- Click "start" button to scan "PANNAP" device.
+- Click the "start" button to scan the "PANNAP" device.
-- Make sure one "PANNAP" device is available, for iphone example: enter into "settings" "personal hotspot" "allow others to join" "turn on wlan and bluetooth".
+- Make sure one "PANNAP" device is available.
+On iPhone for example, go to "Settings", "Personal hotspot", "Allow others to join" and "turn on WLAN and Bluetooth&#174;".
-- In ClientControl, if "PANNAP" device is discovered, then enter into "PANU" tab, and click "connect" button.
+- In ClientControl when the "PANNAP" device is discovered, go to the "PANU" tab and click the "Connect" button.
-- If PANU of 43012C0 is connected to "PANNAP" device, you can click "disconnect" button to disconnect the PAN connection.
+- When the PANU of CYW920721M2EVK-01 is connected to the "PANNAP" device, you can click the "Disconnect" button to disconnect the PAN connection.
-- Due to lack of LwIP stack, network access is not available now.
+- Due to the lack of a LwIP stack, network access is not available.
-- To test PANNAP function for watch project on CYW943012BTEVK, modify makefile to open PANNAP function:
+- To test the PANNAP function for the watch project on CYW920721M2EVK-01, modify the makefile to use the PANNAP function:
   - "PANU\_SUPPORT=0"
   - "PANNAP\_SUPPORT=1"
-- After compile and download image to 43012C0 board, 43012C0 PANNAP function is available now.
+- After compiling and downloading the image to the CYW920721M2EVK-01 board, the PANNAP function is available.
-- Then open mobile phone bluetooth, scan "watch" device.
+- Open the mobile phone Bluetooth&#174; menu and scan for the "watch" device.
-- If "watch" device is discovered, you can connect or disconnect PAN connection from mobile phone.
+- When the "watch" device is discovered, you can connect or disconnect the PAN connection from your mobile phone.

 HFP Audio Gateway: